 It’s no secret that some of the most successful accounting businesses invest a significant amount of time and money into attracting and hiring great people.
-After all, these organisations are only as good as their employees but what about afterwards?
+After all, these organisations are only as good as their employees but what about afterward?

-In our experience, what sets the best accounting and finance employers above their competitors is there commitment to keeping employees engaged and happy long after they had joined them.
+In our experience, what sets the best accounting and finance employers above their competitors is their commitment to keeping employees engaged and happy long after they had joined them.
 The elation and excitement of joining your team will only last for so long, if certain aspects of your business, workplace or management style are broken, many of your greatest assets will eventually leave for greener pastures.
 We speak to a lot of candidates on a daily basis and we often ask why they want to leave their current employer.
 To help you identify whether your business has a serious retention issue, we have compiled the most common answers to give you five reasons why your accounting staff keep leaving, and what you can do about them.

-One of the most common reasons why good candidates want to leave their current employment is because there is a significant problem with their workplace’s culture.
+One of the most common reasons why good candidates want to leave their current employment is because there is a significant problem with their workplace culture.
 This issue often stems from three reasons; their relationship with their colleagues, their relationship with their manager, or a combination of both.

 Most accounting staff work closely with colleagues from their own team and other parts of their company such as operations, sales or procurement.
 To encourage a positive affiliation between these business units, you need to foster mutual respect so that a beneficial and synergistic relationship can form.
-Respect is at the very core of successful collaboration and without it, your company values, policies and processes can be easily undermined.
+Respect is at the very core of successful collaboration and without it, your company values, policies, and processes can be easily undermined.

 You may be familiar with the mantra “people don’t quit jobs, they quit bosses.”
 Whilst we feel this phrase isn’t strictly true (there are many reasons people quit jobs) it still holds some weight.
 Your team’s relationship with their manager will play a critical role in how engaged they are with their role.
 If you’re a manager of support staff, make sure you have conversations with your team on your performance as a leader.
 If you use your one-on-ones with them to focus only on their performance, you can often ignore your own shortcomings and drive people away.